ostapenko25/GiftShop/README.md

 # GiftShop
-Adaptive layouts for the shop of clithes and goods.
+Adaptive layouts for the shop of clothes and accessories.
 Demo: http://frontendlviv.pe.hu/portfolio/9/

 ========================